liadmax/liadmax/README.md

 - 👋 Hi, I’m @liadmax
-- 👀 I’m interested in ...
+- 👀 I’m interested in ..lerning new things
-- 🌱 I’m currently learning full stack
+- 🌱 I’m currently a full stack
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on .../?\
 - 📫 How to reach me . email- shapiraliad@gmail.com

 <!---